dirceu/kcl-readable-stream/README.md

 // if !streamSingleRecords
 kclProcessor.on('data', function (records) {
-  console.log('This is the list of records: ', records);
+  console.log('This is an array of records: ', records);
 });

 // if streamSingleRecords === true